-Exploring the influence of Jewish ceramicists on British culture, Regent’s University London Senior Lecturer in Art History, Julia Weiner, is co-curator of the Jewish Museum London’s new ‘Shaping Ceramics’ exhibition.
+Exploring the influence of Jewish ceramicists on British culture, Regent’s University London Senior Lecturer in Art History, Julia Weiner, is co-curator of a new ‘Shaping Ceramics’ exhibition at the Jewish Museum London.

 The exhibition runs from 10 November 2016-26 February 2017 and features work by a range of high-profile potters, including Lucie Rie, Hans Coper and Edmund de Waal.